elixir-ecto/tds/README.md

 ### SQL Server Setup

-The tests require an sql server database to be available on localhost.
+The tests require an SQL Server database to be available on localhost.

 If you have Docker installed, you can use the official [SQL Server Docker image](https://hub.docker.com/r/microsoft/mssql-server-linux).
 To start the container, run: